-The Inuit Windsled
+The Inuit WindSled

-It’s an innovative polar vehicle that combines inuit tradition and technology.
+It’s an innovative polar vehicle that combines Inuit tradition and technology.
 Unique in the world and powered by wind energy.
 Designed by Ramón Larramendi, its main goal is to support scientific expeditions in the most remote areas of Greenland and Antarctica in a sustainable, simple, resilient and cost-effective way.

 If you want to be part of the polar zero-emission movement, click here to learn more!